Policy Number: SS-3101-1980

 6.2 Waiting Lists

-An applicant, who was not successful in being admitted to a program, has the right to a review of an admissions decision by submitting an Appeal to the Associate Registrar, Admissions, Registrar's Office as per Attachment 1 - Level 1 Admissions Appeal Form.
+A domestic applicant who was not successful in being admitted to a program has the right to a review of an admissions decision by submitting a Review Form to the Manager, Admissions, in the Registrar's Office as per Attachment 1 - Admissions Review Form.

 6.4 Re-Admission

-When a student has separated from his/her program by withdrawal, termination or expulsion for more than one year and wishes to return to that program, he/she must reapply through the Ontario College Application Service (OCAS).
+When a student has separated from their program by withdrawal, termination or expulsion for more than one year and wishes to return to that program, they must reapply through the Ontario College Application Service (OCAS) for domestic applicants and the International Applicant Systems (IAS) for international applicants.

-The College reserves the right to deny re-admission for a prescribed period, when the separation has occurred as the result of unsatisfactory performance (i.e. compulsory withdrawal) In the case of expulsion for disciplinary reasons, the terms of re-admission will require approval from the College as outlined in the termination notice, as per the appropriate policies.
+The College reserves the right to deny re-admission for a prescribed period, when the separation has occurred as the result of unsatisfactory performance (i.e. compulsory withdrawal or disciplinary reasons).

 6.5 Communications

-Formal communications issued by the College in response to admission and strategic enrolment management will originate from the Office of the Registrar or their designate to ensure that the information provided will be definitive and consistent.
+Formal communications issued by the College in response to admission and strategic enrolment management will originate from the Registrar’s Office (or designate) to ensure that the information provided is consistent with College communication standards.

 7. Policy Revision Date